-Some users were able to fix Chrome’s RESULT_CODE_MISSING_DATA error by running the browser in Windows 8 compatibility mode.
-Furthermore, if in near future you again face this issue after installing the Windows update, then you should never consider rolling back the update.
-Rather take the help of this Compatibility Mode setting.
+Some users could fix Chrome’s RESULT_CODE_MISSING_DATA error by running the browser in Windows 8 compatibility mode.
+Furthermore, if you again face this issue after installing the Windows update, you should never consider rolling back the update.
+Instead, take the help of this Compatibility Mode setting.

-If none of the aforementioned methods managed to spell out success in your case, then you might have to take the last resort.
+If none of the above methods managed to spell out success in your case, you might have to take the last resort.
 This involves deleting the cache, cookies, and other saved browser data.
 Just verify that all the data has been synced to your Google account.
-If that’s well and good, then proceed with the below steps:

 - Launch Chrome Browser, and head over to its Settings page.